ylwhxht/L4DR/README.md

 ```

 #### Test and evaluate the pretrained models
+* We can also provide our pretrained models.
+If you need it, please feel free to contact me

 * Test with a pretrained model:
 ```shell script
 python test.py --cfg_file ${CONFIG_FILE} --batch_size ${BATCH_SIZE} --ckpt ${CKPT}